Our Milan Tour Guide

 The summer months (June to August) are sunny and hot, with daily averages hovering around 29°C. It is the most popular time to visit, so the city is lively.
 Still, it’s also busy, so book your accommodation in advance.

-The shoulder seasons are the best time to visit Milan, from April to May and September to October.
+The shoulder seasons, from April to May and September to October, are the best times to visit Milan.
 You’ll avoid peak tourism season, and the weather is still warm.
 The average temperature in May is 22°C, while in October, it’s 18°C.

 Temperatures cool off considerably from November to March, with lots of fog.
 It’s much quieter in Milan during these months.
 Expect daily highs around 7°C.